 The relevant 'product market' includes the products and services that are regarded as 'interchangeable' or 'substitutable' by the customer (CAT judgment, National Grid, paragraph 34).
-To identify these substitute products, the CMA applies the 'hypothetical monopolist' test: It asks whether a hypothetical monopolist could profitably sustain a price that is a 'small but significant' amount (usually 5 to 10 per cent) above competitive price levels over a range of goods.
+To identify these substitute products, the CMA applies the 'hypothetical monopolist' test.
+This asks whether a hypothetical monopolist could profitably sustain a price that is a 'small but significant' amount (usually 5 to 10 per cent) above competitive price levels over a range of goods.
 If not, the market definition is widened to include the products that customers would switch to in response to a price increase.
 The same approach is used to identify the relevant 'geographic market', taking into account factors such as shipping costs and the mobility of customers.

 Identifying the parameters of the relevant product market is a 'contextual' exercise and the 'hypothetical monopolist' test needs to be applied flexibly, taking account of the features of the sector concerned.
-For example, in GlaxoSmithKline v CMA, the UK Competition Appeal Tribunal (CAT) proposed a shifting market definition that would include other originator products during the period when GlaxoSmithKline's product benefitted from patent protection, but that excluded these other originators once generic versions of GlaxoSmithKline's product became potential competitors.
+For example, in GlaxoSmithKline v CMA, the CAT proposed a shifting market definition that would include other originator products during the period when GlaxoSmithKline's product benefitted from patent protection, but that excluded these other originators once generic versions of GlaxoSmithKline's product became potential competitors.
 This approach aimed to reflect the changed competitive dynamics once generic entry became a possibility, although the CAT referred its analysis to the Court of Justice for review, recognising that it had adopted a 'novel' approach.
+In January 2020, the Court of Justice confirmed that 'the interchangeability or substitutability of products are naturally dynamic, in that a new supply of products may alter the conception of the products considered to be interchangeable with a product already present on the market or as substitutable for that product and, in that way, justify a new definition of the parameters of the relevant market... a supply of generic medicines containing the same active ingredient, in this case paroxetine, could lead to a situation where the originator medicine is considered, in the professional circles concerned, to be interchangeable only with those generic medicines and, consequently, to belong to a specific market, limited exclusively to medicines which contain that active ingredient'.